Blog

 Even though it is part of the Skilled Worker route, the Health and Care visa comes with its own set of unique benefits:

 • Fast-track processing.
-UK Visas and Immigration (UKVI) prioritises Health and Care Visa applications, for perhaps obvious reasons.
-The vast majority are processed within three weeks—compare this to processing times of eight to twenty weeks for other visa types.
+UK Visas and Immigration (UKVI) prioritizes Health and Care Visa applications due to the critical demand for healthcare workers.
+The vast majority are processed within three weeks, a significant improvement compared to processing times of eight to twenty weeks for other visa types.

 • Dedicated support.
-There is dedicated support available at UKVI, giving you as the sponsor access to support with any issues you might run into during the application process or establishing your eligibility.
+Employers sponsoring Health and Care visa applicants have access to dedicated support from UKVI.
+This resource is invaluable for addressing any challenges during the application process or establishing your eligibility as a sponsor.
 You can contact UKVI’s dedicated NHS team at UKVINHSteam@homeoffice.gov.uk.

 • No healthcare immigration surcharge.
 In addition to the reduced visa fee, applicants and their families (defined as partners and children but not extended families) are exempt from paying the health surcharge that usually applies to overseas visa applicants.